EvitaKnits/hitch-hound/README.md

 # Hitch Hound: a lightweight issue-tracker

 'Hitch Hound' is built using Django, Python, Bootstrap, JavaScript and PostgreSQL.
 It is hosted on Heroku.
-Automated testing is done with Jest (JavaScript) and Unittest (Python).
+Automated testing is done with Unittest for Python.

 (Add responsive screenshot here)